appsemble/appsemble/docs/03-guide/security.md

 only do this for users being in the same organization as the app, and `invite` which does not assign roles by default at all.

+> **Important**: When [OAuth2](oauth2.md) or [SAML2.0](saml.md) is used in the app, you must set the
+> policy to `everyone`.
+This will specifically allow every configured authentication method on the
+> secrets page to be used as login method.
+If you do not want other Appsemble user accounts to be
+> able to log in, you must `disable` the `appsemble login` options (including the Appsemble OAuth2
+> option) in the secrets page.
+If this option is enabled, any Appsemble user account is able to log
+> in to the app and will receive the default role.

 The roles listed in the `roles` object may be used to restrict specific parts of an app.
 This can be done by adding a `roles` property containing a list of roles that may access the property of the app it has been applied to.
 Depending on which property this is applied to, different behavior can be